-Instant expert: 2018 FIFA World Cup | CBC Sports
+What you need to know about the teams in the 2018 FIFA World Cup | CBC Sports

 Biggest star: Jaime Penedo

-Ludicrous display of knowledge: Their first berth didn't come without some controversy, as a "phantom goal" was awarded in a deadlocked CONCACAF qualifying match against Costa Rica.
+Ludicrous display of knowledge: Panama's first berth didn't come without some controversy, as a "phantom goal" was awarded in a deadlocked CONCACAF qualifying match against Costa Rica.
 Panama went on to clinch its spot in the World Cup with a 2-1 win despite the second goal not appearing to cross the goal line.

 Title odds: 908/1